membraneframework/membrane_portaudio_plugin/README.md

 This package depends on the [PortAudio](http://portaudio.com/) library.
 The precompiled build will be pulled and linked automatically.
 However, should there be any problems, consider installing it manually.

+The `mix pa_devices` task prints available audio devices and their IDs, which you can pass to the `Membrane.PortAudio.Source` or `Membrane.PortAudio.Sink`.

 ### Manual instalation of dependencies
 #### Ubuntu